Kev’s Review of the La Marzocco Linea Mini

 Work with Discount Code CBNC25 for 25% Off Your First Order at The Cofeeeworks

-I have a couple of Sage Dual Boilers, both of which I bought reconditioned – one is currently my main home espresso coffee machine, and I work with the other one in my studio.
-I had one of them modded lately with the slayer mod, I took it to Radu at espresso coffee repair shop, who reconditioned both of the machines originally, and he did the mod for me.
+I have a couple of Sage Dual Boilers, both of which I bought reconditioned – one is currently my main home espresso machine, and I work with the other one in my studio.
+I had among them modded lately with the slayer mod, I took it to Radu at espresso coffee repair shop, who reconditioned both of the machines originally, and he did the mod for me.

-So if I were wanting to play around with this type of thing, I’d either be looking at the Sage (Breville, if you’re outside Europe) dual boiler, or maybe Decent espresso coffee if you want precise pressure profiling.
+So if I were wanting to play around with this sort of thing, I’d either be looking at the Sage (Breville, if you’re outside Europe) dual boiler, or maybe Decent espresso coffee if you want precise pressure profiling.
 Nevertheless what I wouldn’t be doing, personally, is buying the Linea Mini and trying to make it into something it wasn’t designed to be.

-This is something I think you probably need to keep in mind if you’re looking at other dual boiler machines and wondering simply how far over the line of diminishing returns the LMLM is.
+This is something I think you probably need to keep in mind if you’re looking at other dual boiler machines and wondering just how far over the line of diminishing returns the LMLM is.

-If you’re looking at one of the numerous E61 options for example, if you’re looking at dual boiler with rotary pump, you’re probably looking at the £2,000 – £2,500 kind of territory, machines along the lines of the Rocket R58, Profitec Pro 700 & ECM Synchronika.
+If you’re looking at one of the most E61 options for example, if you’re looking at dual boiler with rotary pump, you’re probably looking at the £2,000 – £2,500 kind of territory, machines along the lines of the Rocket R58, Profitec Pro 700 & ECM Synchronika.
 While I’m fairly certain the LMLM would out steam all of these machines, if we’re looking at overall cup quality, I can see the argument for the point of diminishing returns having been crossed, possibly by rather a little bit.

 While I can see the point of recommending these as alternatives, to me, the obvious cheaper alternative to the LMLM is another compact commercial espresso machine known for its consistency and steam power: